-As we ease toward summer, I've been recalling a two-week safari to East Africa that I took six summers ago, a life-changing experience.
+Following my recent conversation with Emily Barth and Matt Kukta about their unexpected honeymoon adventure in Kenya, I’ve been recalling a life-changing two-week safari to East Africa that I took in 2008.
 Below is the second in a series of dispatches I wrote on that trip.

 We climb into our minivan and set off for the tented camp where we will spend the next two nights.
 We’ve been driving for about 15 minutes when we come upon a swamp.
 Lewela, our safari director, suddenly points to the far shore, “Look!
 Over there!”

 Four heads swivel.
 And there it is: Three feet from the water’s edge, a lioness is lying next to the bloody half-carcass of a zebra, the remains of the pride’s dinner.
 “They had a big party last night!”
 Lewela laughs as we stop to absorb the scene.

 Another lioness is lying down about 20 feet away, sated, so exhausted from the effort of eating and digesting that we can hear her labored panting and see the bellows of her tawny body moving in and out.
 Soon a great African drama begins to unfold.
 First wiry jackals come on the scene, cautiously approaching the carcass, smelling the air, anxious in their hunger, waiting for an opening when they can dash in and make off with some lunch.
 Then two hyena come loping across the savannah, eyeing the lions, warily working their roundabout way toward the glistening kill.